- Sports and Recreation»

-Youth Sports: How Coaches and Parents Can Make it Great or Horrible!
+Youth Baseball: How Coaches and Parents Can Make it Great or Horrible!
 Part I

 Having coached youth baseball for eight years I've seen the positive impact coaches and parents can have on the overall experience for the child but unfortunately I've also seen the negative impact coaches and parents can have as well.

 In this article I will share my thoughts from a coaching prospective and although my experience is exclusively in baseball it can transcend throughout all of youth sports.
 I will break down the article into two sections, one for coaches and the other for parents but I encourage you to read both.

 While I understand that not all readers will agree with what I have to say there will be others that do and/or know someone that would benefit from reading this, so pass it along!

 I am not perfect and have made several of the mistakes I outline below but as coaches and parents it's important we recognize, minimize and then eliminate our negative words and actions.

 IT'S NOT ABOUT YOU - All to often we see youth coaches acting as though they themselves are trying out to be a professional coach.
 They rant and rave on the sidelines and in the dugout, they question the umpire multiple times about calls they disagree with and they yell at the kids.
 These coaches put themselves center stage rather than the kids and as such are a doing their team, leagues and players parents a big disservice.
 These type of coaches have lost sight of their true mission which is to mentor and develop their players.

 IT'S NOT ALL ABOUT WINNING - Did I want to win every game I coached?
 ABSOLUTELY!
 Was winning my top priority above all else?
 ABSOLUTELY NOT!
 As coaches we have a unique opportunity to teach our players multiple life lessons that they will carry with them long after the season has ended.